-Mr. Lutnick is the Chairman of our Board of Directors and our Chief Executive Officer, positions in which he has served from June 1999 to the present.
+Chief Executive Officer, positions in which he has served from June 1999 to the present.
 Mr. Lutnick joined Cantor Fitzgerald, L.P. ("Cantor") in 1983 and has served as Chief Executive Officer of Cantor since 1992 and as Chairman since 1996.
 Mr. Lutnick also served as President of Cantor from 1991 until 2017.
 Mr. Lutnick has been Chairman of Newmark Group, Inc. ("Newmark") since 2016.
-Mr. Lutnick also holds offices at and provides services to various other affiliates of Cantor and provides services to our operating partnerships and subsidiaries, including BGC Partners, L.P. ("BGC U.S. OpCo"), BGC Global Holdings, L.P. ("BGC Global OpCo"), and Newmark Partners, L.P. ("Newmark OpCo").
+Mr. Lutnick also holds offices at and provides services to various other affiliates of Cantor and provides services to our and Newmark's operating partnerships and subsidiaries, including BGC Partners, L.P. ("BGC U.S. OpCo"), BGC Global Holdings, L.P. ("BGC Global OpCo"), and Newmark Partners, L.P. ("Newmark OpCo").
 In addition, Mr. Lutnick's company, CF Group Management, Inc., is the managing general partner of Cantor.
 Mr. Lutnick is a member of the Board of Directors of the Fisher Center for Alzheimer's Research Foundation at Rockefeller University, the Board of Directors of the Horace Mann School, the Board of Directors of the National September 11 Memorial & Museum, and the Board of Directors of the Partnership for New York City.
-Since February 2017, Mr. Lutnick has served as Chairman of the Board and Chief Executive Officer of Rodin Global Property Trust, Inc., a newly organized corporation primarily focused on acquiring and managing single-tenant net leased commercial properties located in the United States, United Kingdom and other European countries.
+Since July 2014, Mr. Lutnick has served as Chairman of the Board and Chief Executive Officer of CF Finance Acquisition Corp., a special purpose acquisition company (the "Cantor SPAC").
+Since February 2017, Mr. Lutnick has served as Chairman of the Board and Chief Executive Officer of each of Rodin Global Property Trust, Inc. and Rodin Income Trust, Inc., which are non-traded real estate investment trusts, or REITs.
 Mr. Lutnick served as Chairman of the Board of Directors of GFI Group Inc. ("GFI") from February 26, 2015 through the closing of our back-end merger with GFI in January 2016.